the-green-lion/wp-tgl-content-insert/README.md

 ### renderer
 To help you get things to look good quickly, we added some rendering functions you can use:
 - **facts**  Use this with any paragraph that has a child node called 'facts'
+- **paragraph**  Use this with any paragraph that has a child node called 'raw'

 ## Basic Examples
 ### Example 1: HTML paragraph